-The information that follows is not designed to scare potential visitors out of visiting the monument.
+The information that follows is not designed to scare potential visitors out of visiting the monument but remind everyone that traveling into Parashant isn't to be taken lightly.
+Rangers want to be sure motorists understand that travel here requires specialized vehicles, equipment, and planning to avoid or recover from a mishap.
 The fact that you are reading this means you are the right track as you prepare for a safer visit to the monument.
-Rangers want to be sure motorists understand that travel into these remote places requires special equipment and planning to avoid a mishap.
-Please contact us at the number on the bottom of the page if you would like to discuss with a ranger your particular equipment, skill level, and trip plans.
+Thank you!
+Please contact us at the number on the bottom of the page if you would like to discuss with a ranger your equipment, skill level, and trip plans.

 You are responsible for your own safety and you must be able to self-rescue.
-Appropriate equipment in good working order and adequate supplies are critical.
+Appropriate vehicles and equipment in good working order and adequate supplies are critical.
 Roads are narrow and winding.
 Travelers need to be prepared for their trip and understand the guidance below.
 All roads are unpaved and of varying difficulty.
 While not prohibited, cars, minivans, crossover SUVs, and RVs are not the right vehicles for travel in this monument.

 A high clearance 4x4 with tires designed for off-pavement use is the most important safety item you need.
 Most rescues involve vehicles with multiple flats where rocks ripped up tires only rated for street use.
 Other reasons include vehicles getting stuck in mud or high-centered on uneven road beds, or vehicles suffering some kind of mechanical breakdown.